Help Improve Elementary Science Education!

 About the Study

-The two-year study explores the effectiveness of the Amplify Science curriculum to improve children’s science learning.
-Participating schools will be randomly assigned to pilot Amplify Science beginning either in Fall 2026 or Fall 2027.
+The two-year study explores the effect of literacy-integrated science curriculum on children’s science learning over time.
 Researchers will collect data from kindergarten teachers and students in 2026/7 school year and first grade teachers and students in 2027/8.

 Why this matters: